 You can apply online.

 It costs £100 to apply for an emergency travel document.
 The fee is not refundable.
 You can pay online as part of your application.
 If you do not, you’ll be asked to pay over the phone.

 You might need to attend an appointment at your nearest British embassy, high commission or consulate after you apply online.
 You’ll be told after you’ve submitted your application whether you need an appointment.

 You’ll need to give a contact telephone number and email address as part of your application.

 How long it will take

-Your emergency travel document will normally be ready in 2 working days.
+Your emergency travel document will normally be ready 2 working days after you apply.

 You’ll be told after you’ve applied how and when you’ll get your emergency travel document.